Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface-frontend/plans/u-lecturer-interface-13-edit-minigame-configuration-chickenshock.md

 ## Description

-The chickenshock configuration of a minigame can be edited in a modal.
-For minigames of a world the path is `/courses/<course-id>/worlds/<world-index>/minigames` and for a dungeon `/courses/<course-id>/worlds/<world-index>/dungeons/<dungeon-index>/minigames`.
+A `chickenshock` configuration can be customized to display custom questions and answers.

 ## Precondition